martinjrobins/diffsol/README.md

 ## Features

-DiffSol has two implementations of the Backward Differentiation Formula (BDF) method, one in pure rust, the other wrapping the [Sundials](https://github.com/LLNL/sundials) IDA solver.
+DiffSol implements the following solvers:
+- A variable order Backwards Difference Formulae (BDF) solver, suitable for stiff problems and singular mass matrices.
+- A Singly Diagonally Implicit Runge-Kutta (SDIRK or ESDIRK) solver, suitable for moderately stiff problems and singular mass matrices.
+You can use your own butcher tableau or use one of the provided (`tr_bdf2` or `esdirk23`).
+- A BDF solver that wraps the IDA solver solver from the [Sundials library](https://github.com/LLNL/sundials) (requires the `sundials` feature).
+This is similar to the BDF solver above and is include for comparison purposes.

+All solvers feature adaptive step-size control to given tolerances, and dense output.
-This method is a variable step-size implicit method that is suitable for stiff ODEs and semi-explicit DAEs and is similar to the BDF method in MATLAB's `ode15s` solver or the `bdf` solver in SciPy's `solve_ivp` function.
+For comparison, the BDF solvers are similar to MATLAB's `ode15s` solver or the `bdf` solver in SciPy's `solve_ivp` function.
+The ESDIRK solver using the provided `tr_bdf2` tableau is similar to MATLAB's `ode23t` solver.

 Users can specify the equations to solve in the following ODE form: